MicrosoftTranslator/DocumentTranslator-Legacy/README.md

 # Microsoft Document Translator
 The Microsoft Document Translator translates Microsoft Office, plain text, HTML, PDF files and SRT caption files, from and to any of the 60+ languages supported by the Microsoft Translator web service.
 Document Translator uses the customer's own credentials and subscription to perform the Translation.
-Document Translator can also use custom MT systems trained via Custom Translator (https://portal.customtranslator.azure.ai) or the Translator Hub (https://microsoft.com/translator/hub.aspx).
-It will determine automatically whether the provided custom category is a Custom Translator or a Translator Hub category.
+Document Translator also may use custom MT systems trained via Custom Translator (https://portal.customtranslator.azure.ai).
-Document Translator uses Version 3 of the Translator API, unless the used category points to a Translator Hub custom system.
+Document Translator uses Version 3 of the Translator API.

 ## Overview
 Translate one or more Office documents, plain text HTML or PDF documents to another language, in one go.